Arrangements of hypersurfaces and Bestvina-Brady groups: Artin kernels

-Recall the definition of the Poincar\'e series as the generating function of the Betti numbers, that is, $ P_G(t):=\sum_{k=0}^{\infty} b_k(G) t^k. $ From the results of~\cite{ps:09} it follows that the truncated Poincar\'e polynomials of $A_{\G}$ and $N_{\G}$ are related as
+Given a group $G$ of type $\text{FP}_m$, for some integer $m$, we recall the definition of the Poincar\'e series of $G$, as the generating function of its Betti numbers, that is, $ P_G(t):=\sum_{k=0}^{\infty} b_k(G) t^k. $ From the results of~\cite{ps:09} it follows that the truncated Poincar\'e polynomials of $A_{\G}$ and $N_{\G}$, where~$\Gamma$ is a multipartite graph, are related as

 It is easily seen that the $r$-th truncation of the Poincar\'e polynomial of $A=A_{\bar{K}_{\bar{\mathbf{n}}}}$ is given by

 This gives the Betti numbers $b_k$ of $N=N_{\bar{K}_{\bar{\mathbf{n}}}}$, in the range $0\le k<r$: